IATA-Cargo/ONE-Record/working_draft/API/docs/concepts.md

 ## ONE Record API

-The ONE Record API specifies the interface and interactions via standardized Web Application Programming Interface (API), which allows all participants in the Internet of Logistics to connect their IT systems to the IT systems of their partners, using state of the art web technologies.
+The ONE Record API specifies the interface and interactions via standardized Web Application Programming Interface (API), which allows all participants in the network to connect their IT systems to the IT systems of their partners, using state of the art web technologies.
 To achieve this, the ONE Record API specifies how data exchange between logistics and transport stakeholders can be achieved over HTTP.
 The ONE Record API specification is associated with the [ONE Record Data Model](#one-record-data-model) that specifies the models and relationships within the transport and logistics data domain as common *"language"* between all stakeholders.